home-assistant/home-assistant.io/source/_dashboards/entity.markdown

 ---
 type: card
-title: "Entity Card"
+title: "Entity card"
 sidebar_label: Entity
-description: "The Entity card gives you a quick overview of your entity's state"
+description: "The entity card gives you a quick overview of your entity's state"
 ---

-The Entity card gives you a quick overview of your entity's state.
+The entity card gives you a quick overview of your entity's state.

 <p class='img'>
   <img src='/images/dashboards/entity_card.png' alt='Screenshot of the entity card'>
   Screenshot of the Entity card.
 </p>

-To add the Entity card to your user interface, select the menu (three dots at the top right of the screen) and then **Edit dashboard**.
-Select the **Add card** button in the bottom right corner and select from the card picker.
+{% include dashboard/edit_dashboard.md %}

 All options for this card can be configured via the user interface.